 What’s it like working for Tructyre?

 “I really like the fact that Tructyre will go the extra mile to help anyone – they’ll always back you.
 I like being able to help out and I’m here to provide a service.
 We take pride in beating industry callout targets and exceeding our customer’s expectations.
 To do that we sometimes have to be flexible with our hours, but Tructyre supports us and rewards us well.”

-Chris says that he particularly enjoys the variety of work; no two days are the same, with an interesting combination of proactive tyre failure prevention on vehicle fleets, and time-critical roadside breakdowns.
-Even though Tructyre is growing, he thinks the company still feels small.
-He also believes that being an independent organisation, they are able to give a much better service to clients.
-“We get to know our customers, their fleets and their needs.
-Being independent, we’re free to recommend the right tyres for them – we’re not tied to one brand.”
+Even though Tructyre is growing, he thinks the company still feels small. ”We get to know our customers, their fleets and their needs.
+We’re free to recommend the right tyres for them – we’re not tied to one brand.”

 Tell us a bit more about yourself